 Principle 2: Limitation of Purpose

 Data should be collected only for a specific, explicit and legitimate purpose.
-The organisations are required to state why they are collecting the data and how they intend to process it.
+The organizations are required to state why they are collecting the data and how they intend to process it.
 If they are using the data later, it should be compatible with those stated purposes.

-Principle 3: Data minimisation
+Principle 3: Data minimization

 Principle 4: Maintaining Accuracy

 Organizations are responsible for maintaining the accuracy of data collected by them.
 They are also required to erase the data of questionable accuracy or update it without any undue delay.